-In order to maintain accessibility of the rights-of-way and to accommodate pipeline integrity surveys, vegetation within the permanent easements will be periodically cleared over the pipelines.
-In accordance with the Plan, a 10-foot-wide herbaceous corridor may be maintained annually, as needed.
-In addition, trees and brush will be cleared over the entire width of the permanent rights-of-way on an as-needed basis not to exceed once every 3 years.
-In wetlands and riparian areas, the Procedures allow a 10-foot-wide corridor centered over pipelines to be permanently maintained in an herbaceous state.
-The Procedures also allow for cutting and removing deep rooted trees greater within 15 feet of pipelines in wetlands.

-Atlantic will use mechanical mowing or cutting along their rights-of-way for normal vegetative maintenance.
-Atlantic will monitor the rights-of-way for infestations of non-native invasive species that may have been created or exacerbated by construction, restoration, or maintenance activities, and will treat such infestations in consultation with applicable agencies in accordance with its Non-Native Invasive Species Management Plan.
+The permanent pipeline right-of-way will be maintained in an herbaceous state.
+Woody vegetation within the permanent right-of-way will be cleared periodically, in order to maintain accessibility of the right-of-way for maintenance and to accommodate pipeline integrity surveys.
+In uplands, trees and brush will be cleared over the entire width of the permanent right-of-way on an as-needed basis not to exceed once every 3 years.
+In wetlands and riparian areas, a 10-foot-wide corridor centered over the pipeline will be cleared at a frequency necessary for the corridor to be permanently maintained in an herbaceous state, as allowed by the Procedures.
+In addition, trees within 15 feet of the pipeline with roots that could compromise the integrity of the pipeline coating may be selectively cut and removed from the permanent right-of-way.
+Atlantic will use mechanical mowing or cutting along their right-of-way for normal vegetative maintenance.
+Atlantic will monitor the right-of-way for infestations of non-native invasive species that may have been created or exacerbated by construction, restoration, or maintenance activities, and will treat such infestations in consultation with applicable agencies in accordance with its Non-Native Invasive Plant Species Management Plan.